-For Betsy, her decision to run is very personal.
+For Betsy Dirksen Londrigan, the decision to run for Congress is very personal.
 In 2009, her 12-year-old son, Jack, lay in the pediatric intensive care unit in critical condition.
 A rare, life-threatening illness that resulted from a tick bite left Jack in a medically-induced coma fighting for his life.
-After 24 days in the hospital, Jack slowly started on the long road to recovery.
+After 24 days in the hospital, and receiving his last rites twice, Jack slowly started on the long road to recovery.

 Betsy is grateful for many things — the medical team that saved her son, the community that rallied behind their family — and the insurance that helped with the mountain of medical bills.
-She will fight to keep the protections we have in place and firmly believes that no family should be put in danger of bankruptcy because of an unexpected medical emergency and that people with pre-existing conditions need confidence they will be able to afford their care.
+That’s why she will fight to keep the healthcare protections we have in place.
+She firmly believes that no family should be put in danger of bankruptcy because of an unexpected medical emergency and that people with pre-existing conditions need confidence they will be able to afford their care.